Restream/reindexer/readme.md

 #### Transactions commit strategies

-Depends on amount changes in transaction there are 2 possible Commit strategies:
+Depending on amount of changes in transaction there are 2 possible Commit strategies:

 - Locked atomic update.
 Reindexer locks namespace and applying all changes under common lock.
 This mode is used with small amounts of changes.
 - Copy & atomic replace.
 In this mode Reindexer makes namespace's snapshot, applying all changes to this snapshot, and atomically replaces namespace without lock

-Data amount for choosing Commit strategy can be choose in namespaces config. pls refer [DBNamespacesConfig](describer.go#L277)
+Data amount for choosing Commit strategy can be choose in namespaces config.
+Check fields `StartCopyPolicyTxSize`, `CopyPolicyMultiplier` and `TxSizeToAlwaysCopy` in `struct DBNamespacesConfig`([describer.go](describer.go))

 #### Implementation notes

-1. Transaction object is not thread safe and can't be used from different goroutines.
+1. Transaction object is not thread safe and can't be used from different goroutines;
-2. Transaction object holds Reindexer's resources, therefore application should explicitly call Rollback or Commit, otherwise resources will leak
+2. Transaction object holds Reindexer's resources, therefore application should explicitly call Rollback or Commit, otherwise resources will leak;
-3. It is safe to call Rollback after Commit
+3. It is safe to call Rollback after Commit;
-4. It is possible ro call Query from transaction by call `tx.Query("ns").Exec() ...`.
-Only read-committed isolation is available.
-Changes made in active transaction is invisible to current and another transactions.
+4. It is possible to call Query from transaction by call `tx.Query("ns").Exec() ...`;
+5. Only serializable isolation is available, i.e. each transaction takes exclusive lock over the target namespace until all of the steps of the transaction commited.

 ### Join